Hilary Benn: Secretary of State for Environment, Food and Rural Affairs (2007–2010)

-In opposition (2010–present)

-Benn served as Shadow Secretary of State for Environment, Food and Rural Affairs in 2010 during Harriet Harman's interim leadership of the Labour Party.
-In the Shadow Cabinet of Ed Miliband, announced on 8 October 2010, he was appointed Shadow Leader of the House of Commons.
+At the 2010 general election, Benn was again re-elected with a decreased vote share of 49.3% and a decreased majority of 10,645.
+Following the election, he served as Shadow Secretary of State for Environment, Food and Rural Affairs in 2010 during Harriet Harman's interim leadership of the Labour Party.
+In the Miliband shadow cabinet, announced on 8 October 2010, he was appointed Shadow Leader of the House of Commons.
 When Miliband reshuffled his cabinet on 7 October 2011, he was named Shadow Secretary of State for Communities and Local Government.
-Later, he supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.